michiel1106/clearviews-multiloader/README.md

 In terms of buildscript, most of what needs to be changed is in gradle.properties and the root project name in settings.gradle.kts

-Don't forget to change the license and some information in the FMJ!
+Don't forget to change the license, some information in the FMJ, and the author field in neoforge.mods.toml!